-Make reading a reward with this creative concept.
+Make reading a reward with these classroom reading nooks.
 Drape your fabric of choice over a simple frame to create a tent your students will beg to climb into.
 Messy little hands leave a stain on the tent?
 Toss the fabric and try again – the base of this concept can be used year after year.
 Plus, if you bargain shop you can grab a deal on discount fabric.
 Now that’s what we call glamping.

 2. Reading Rainbow